sensortower/redis-prescription/README.md

 ## Supported Ruby Versions

-This library aims to support and is [tested against][1] the following Ruby
+This library aims to support and is [tested against][travis-ci] the following Ruby
 versions:

 * Ruby 2.3.x